Drug Safety for Holiday Parties

 - they cannot be woken up or are not moving

 - they are breathing slow or not breathing

 - they are choking or coughing, gurgling, or snoring

 - their lips or fingernails turn pale, blue or gray

 Know what to do if you see an overdose.

 If you see an overdose, call 9-1-1 immediately.
-The Good Samaritan Drug Overdose Act was made law; this means people who call 9-1-1 to help someone experiencing an overdose will not be charged with simple possession.
+The Good Samaritan Drug Overdose Act can give you legal protection against drug possession when you help someone having an overdose.
 Follow the S.A.V.E.
 M.E. steps:

 - Stimulate (poke.
 Shout.
 See if they respond.
 Call 9-1-1)